 It certainly looks like the MOBA craze has taken over the Battle Royale genre.
 While the OG Player Unknown still reigns supreme, Fortnite is becoming a hot contester.
 It has already caused the death of Paragon, with Epic Games deciding to focus the developers’ attention to Fortnite.

-If you’re unsure about whether PUBG or Fortnite is best for you, make sure to watch our comparison video of these two Battle Royale giants.
+If you’re unsure about whether PUBG or Fortnite is best for you, make sure to watch our of these two Battle Royale giants.
 But let’s get to why you are here - the best settings guide for Fortnite on your PC.

 For this video we are using an AMD Ryzen 7 1700X 8-core CPU with 16GB of RAM memory and NVIDIA GeForce GTX 1070.
 The game is running off an SSHD.
 We're breaking this guide down into four parts, starting off with the basics.